rajeesing/StraightToBusiness/javascript.md

 Stack hold the execution block based on order of calls and keep poping the execution block once done it's execution context.
 Any callback will holds by queue and after all execution, callbacks executes.
 Event loop continuously checks for any new message for execution else exit.

 ## Callback
 Callback is any function which you are passing as argument to another function.
+It's a way to create async function in javascript (but not necessary all callbacks are async).
 This can be store in any variable like other normal data types.
 For ex.

 Callback Example 1:
 ```